Skip to content

 1. 4.
 Sending requests through the web interface

-4. Click on "New Request".
-The following pop-up will appear:
+3. Click on "New Request".
+A pop-up window will appear:

-6. A window like the one as follows will appear:
+5. A confirmation window will appear, like the one below:

 2. Sending requests to legacy Mechs

-It is also possible to send requests to Mechs which were deployed before the Mech Marketplace (we call these legacy Mechs).
-This section describes how to do this.
+You can also send requests to Mechs that were deployed before the introduction of the Mech Marketplace.
+We refer to these as legacy Mechs.
+This section explains how to interact with them.

 2. 1.
 Choosing a Mech

-For Gnosis, more legacy Mechs are listed on this webpage.
-Click on "Legacy" tab as on the following picture.
+• For the Gnosis network, additional legacy Mechs are listed on this webpage.
+Click the "Legacy" tab, as shown below:

-You will see the list of Legacy Mechs available.
+You will then see the list of available legacy Mechs.

 2. 2.
 In terminal